-Minimising the appearance of sebaceous filaments is easy – and it’s all in the oil control.
-Your first port of call should be salicylic acid.
-The BHA – beta hydroxy acid – works to slough away the paste-like mixture of dead skin cells and oil on the surface of the skin, but it also has the clever ability to penetrate the pore, regulating oil production at a deeper level.
-"BHAs like salicylic acid also have anti-inflammatory and antibacterial properties," mentions Kate, who also recommends the ZO Skin Health Offects TE-Pads Acne Pore Treatment, £39, for treating both sebaceous filaments and blackheads.
-The Ordinary’s Salicylic Acid 2% Solution, £4.20, is also great at preventing pores from going into oil overdrive.
-Simply apply it to dry skin after cleansing and let it work its magic.
+It's important to note that sebaceous filaments are an entirely normal and natural part of your skin anatomy.
+If they're bothering you, though, there are things you can do to minimise them — and it’s all in the oil control.
+Your first port of call is salicylic acid at an effective concentration of 2%.
+The BHA — beta hydroxy acid — works to chip away at the mixture of dead skin cells and oil on the surface of the skin, but it also has the clever ability to penetrate the pore, regulating oil production at a deeper level.